Licensed Practical Nurse

 ---|---|

-In Alberta, licensed practical nurses must graduate from an approved practical nursing education program, or complete other education considered equal by the Registrar of the College of Licensed Practical Nurses of Alberta (CLPNA).
-Practical nursing programs combine classroom learning, lab instruction, and clinical experience in different health care settings.
+In Alberta, licensed practical nurses must graduate from an approved practical nursing education program, or complete other education considered similar by the Registrar of the College of Licensed Practical Nurses of Alberta (CLPNA).
+Practical nursing programs combine classroom learning, lab instruction, and clinical experience in different health-care settings.

-Legislation requires licensed practical nurses who specialize to complete an approved program or advanced certification.
-The CLPNA must authorize them to perform in that capacity.
-Specialties may include perioperative nursing / operating room, advanced orthopaedics, dialysis, immunization or advanced foot care.
+Legislation requires licensed practical nurses who hold advanced authorization to complete an approved advanced practice program or advanced certification.
+The CLPNA registrar must authorize them to perform in that capacity.
+Areas of advanced practice include:

 The following schools offer programs and courses that meet this occupation’s educational requirements.
 Other eligible programs and courses may be available.